szileni/tbrp-companions/README.md

-#  REDM - A script for RSG framework
+#  REDM - TBRP-COMPANIONS - A script for RSG framework

 ## Description